National Neighborhood Survivability Rankings for Beauty Salon

 StreetSpring's 2026 nationwide analysis ranks the top neighborhoods across all major US cities for Beauty Salons.
 See which neighborhoods offer the highest Survivability Scores.

 StreetSpring's 2026 cross-market analysis reveals that Murray Hill in New York City ranks as the #1 neighborhood in the United States for opening a Beauty Salon, with 85% survivability.
 The top 25 neighborhoods nationwide span 10 different cities, demonstrating that exceptional opportunities for Beauty Salons exist across diverse markets.
-Rankings like this are a strong starting point, but the live survivability score in StreetSpring will reflect the most current competitor data for your exact address.
+These city and neighborhood averages are a starting point, but StreetSpring's live platform provides the up-to-date survivability score for your exact block or storefront.

 To understand the methodology behind these rankings, see our detailed guide: Survivability Score: How We Calculate It & Why It Matters.